 Birth control pills may improve your symptoms for a short time, but your body and its overall health is at risk when you consider the long run.

 The Body Ecology Way of Life offers many healthy tools that can help address symptoms like PMS and acne that have American women downing those birth control pills.
 We can even help you rebalance your body if you have already been taking them.

-Fermented Dong Quai is an exclusive blood building tonic that also features key strains of beneficial bacteria and yeast to populate your intestines and boost your immunity.
+Fermented InnergyBiotic is an exclusive tonic that also features key strains of beneficial bacteria and yeast to populate your intestines and boost your immunity.

 Dong quai is an herb used for centuries in ancient Chinese remedies to address the special needs of women.
 Dong quai can help with infertility, hot flashes and menstrual pain.
 It also promotes the proper balance of hormones and a regular menstrual cycle.